-When the voltage on $C{micro}$ exceeds a certain voltage measured by the microcontroller, the opto-coupler is activated by T1, sending a large current signal to pin CTRL.
+When the voltage on $C{micro}$ exceeds a certain voltage, measured by the microcontroller, the opto-coupler is activated by T1, sending a large current signal to pin CTRL.
 In response to this signal, the IC stops switching and enters a 'hiccup' mode.
 This burst activation signal should be present for longer than the 'burst blank' period (typically 30 $\mu$ s): the blanking time prevents false burst triggering due to spikes.
 Figure 12 shows the burst mode standby signals.
-The hiccup mode during burst mode at safe restart during a system fault condition (e.g. output short-circuit).
+The hiccup mode during burst mode standby operation does not differ from the hiccup mode at safe restart during a system fault condition (e.g. output short-circuit).
 The power is reduced during soft restart mode.